Benjamin20771/ITAdmin/README.md

 #### Commands:

-(In Command Prompt)- powershell = This will take you to powershell
+(In Command Prompt)- PowerShell = This will take you to PowerShell

 Get-ChildItem = Gets the items and child items in one or more specified locations